 Fork in the pre-git era was cloning the software or anything that the user wants a personal copy of.
 If I fork a document, let say this post only, I will have the same document on my account i.e. I will have a copy of this document.
 I can now use it, edit it modify it and if I want, I can send it back to the owner with some modification.

 Then came GitHub.
 GitHub, like every other open-source, had a concept of the fork.
 Now, focus on the word concept that I have used to describe fork in GitHub.
 Forking in GitHub would create the same effect as other open-source platforms but the user was not able to edit the code.
 For this, they explicitly defined a command called git clone to clone the repository to work on it.

 So, forking is a concept while cloning is a command in Git.
 Forking just acts as a middleman between the user and the upstream repository.
-Therefore, if you visit any other open-source community, you would find forking and cloning as the same concept and people using that in an interchangeable way on the community.
+Therefore, if you visit any other open-source community, you would find forking and cloning as the same concept, and people using that in an interchangeable way in the community.

 I hope the cloning and forking concepts are clear and how the process normally flows in Git and GitHub is also understood.
 Always remember to use these words carefully when the reference is Git.
 These concepts are of high importance and I hope you have understood them well to use them in future tutorials.